 We are experiencing an absolute epidemic of Lyme disease in the United States.
 Making things even worse is that many physicians don’t understand or deny that Lyme is so serious.
-It’s a tragedy!
+It’s a tragedy.

 When we speak of Lyme disease, we mean not only Borrelia, the name of the Lyme organism itself, but many co-infections that infected individuals also have.
 These co-infections include Babesia, Bartonella, Brucella, Chlamydia, Ehrlichia, Mycoplasma, Rocky Mountain Spotted Fever, Tularemia, and a variety of viruses.
-You get Lyme by being bitten from a tiny deer tick, a tick so small that you can barely see it.
+Lyme is contracted by being bitten from a tiny deer tick, a tick so small that you can barely see it.
 Some individuals who are bitten by the deer tick may find the tick on their body or see a “bulls-eye” rash, but most people don’t find the tick and don’t have a rash.

 Infections with Borrelia and its co-infections brethren typically have a gradual onset, often with a flu-like illness.
 People can have unexplained fevers or hot and cold spells.
 Memory, planning, reading, brain processing, and judgment may be impaired.
 In severe cases it can literally become impossible to string together words to make a sentence.
 Fatigue and exhaustion are common.
 Sleep problems—often severe—are almost invariably present.
 Headaches are common.
 Infected people are often moody and irritable.
 Individuals may have gastrointestinal disturbances.
 Sensitivity to sounds is increased, so that people can feel assaulted by the world around them.
 Light sensitivity is common.
 Bell’s palsy can occur—a mild or not so mild—one-sided facial drooping.
-In fact, in my opinion, Bell’s palsy is always due to Lyme disease until proven otherwise.
+In fact, Bell’s palsy is always due to Lyme disease until proven otherwise.
 Infected individuals can have erratic blood pressure changes or life-threatening changes in heart electrical rhythms.
-My experience, and that of others who are very familiar with Lyme, is that chronic fatigue syndrome and fibromyalgia are often caused by Lyme and co-infections.
+Our experience, and that of others who are very familiar with Lyme, is that chronic fatigue syndrome and fibromyalgia are often caused by Lyme and co-infections.

 Well, blood tests are fallible, so currently a diagnosis of Lyme is a clinical one.
 This is so important that it bears repeating: Lyme is a clinical diagnosis, made by a clinician with extensive experience with these infections.
 Individuals suspected of having Lyme should consult a “Lyme Literate Medical Doctor” (“LLMD”), typically a clinician who is a member of the leading organization for Lyme called ILADS (International Lyme and Associated Diseases Society, www.ilads.org).

-As I’ve just explained, a diagnosis of Lyme and co-infections is made by an LLMD who takes a detailed clinical history, does a thorough physical exam, and orders appropriate laboratory testing.
+A diagnosis of Lyme and co-infections is made by an LLMD who takes a detailed clinical history, does a thorough physical exam, and orders appropriate laboratory testing.

 Laboratory testing for Lyme leaves much to be desired.
-Let me explain why.
 Commonly-done testing by Quest or LabCorp, using the standard “Western Blot” testing, often gives a result that is a false-negative.
 That means that, if you get a negative result, you don’t know if you can trust it.
 Therefore, we commonly use specialty labs to try to diagnose Lyme such as IGeneX labs (www.igenex.com).
 IGeneX focuses solely on Lyme and co-infections, so they’ve become very good at detecting these illnesses.
 Even IGeneX testing is not perfect, but it typically is much better than most other labs.